typesafehub/conductr-doc/src/main/play-doc/operation/ManageServices.md

 When allocating shards, ensure the shards are distributed as evenly as possible across all nodes of the Elasticsearch cluster.
 This will improve the resiliency of the cluster.

-Once all the shards have been reallocated, the cluster health endpoint `status` should be back to `green` and the Elasticsearch cluster should be back in a working order.
+Once all the shards have been reallocated, the cluster health endpoint `status` should be back to `green` and the Elasticsearch cluster should be back in working order.